 Pros of Rubber Flooring

-- Easy to install: Whether you choose tiles, rolls, or mats, you can install rubber flooring in your home gym without the help of an installation professional.
-Just make sure you have some friends to help if you choose rubber rolls because they get pretty heavy.
+- Easy to install: Whether you choose tiles, rolls, or mats, you can install rubber flooring in your home gym without any professional help.
+Just make sure you have some friends to help if you choose rubber rolls because they can get pretty heavy.

 - Best shock absorption: For tough workouts and heavy weights, rubber gym flooring will absorb the shock, keeping your joints and subfloor safe and sound.

 - Easy to clean: Just vacuum or use a damp mop when necessary.

 - Antimicrobial: That’s a fancy way to say you won’t see weird things growing on your floor.

 - Water-resistant: Sweat your heart out and create your home gym on any level, including your basement.
 Rubber isn’t particular.

-- Excellent sound absorption: Drop those weights and pound away on the treadmill – rubber will help absorb the sound and keep your neighbors from hating you.
+- Excellent sound absorption: Drop those weights and run miles on the treadmill – rubber will help absorb the sound.

 Cons of Rubber Gym Flooring

 - Weight: With all that durability comes a pretty bulky floor that weighs quite a bit.
-If you choose rolled rubber gym flooring, you’ll want to enlist the help of friends to help with installation.
+If you choose rubber rolls, you’ll want to enlist the help of friends to help with installation.

 - Little temperature insulation: Rubber is a bad insulator against temperature transmission.
 When you use rubber on cold basement subfloors, the rubber will still feel cold to the touch.
 However, rubber works well over heated flooring systems.

-- Price: Some rubber home gym flooring options to get pretty pricey.
+- Price: Some rubber home gym flooring options do get pretty pricey.
 Although it may not always be the cheapest option, it does typically provide the best value.

 Rubber Gym Flooring Installation

-Rubber gym flooring is super easy to install on your own or with a little help from your friends.
-You have a few options when it comes to installation methods.
+Rubber gym flooring is super easy to install on your own or with a little help from friends.
+We have a few options when it comes to installation methods for you!